wzscq/crvframe/README.md

 Run this init script in **demodb** database.

 ## Create app configuration
-In the directory of application conifiguration files,create the a sub directory for the app.
+In the directory of application conifiguration files,create a sub directory for the app.

 The directory name must be the same as the app database name.